WaryaWayne/myWorkLog/work_ive_done.md

 ## 2024-11-18

-**2to6xdec13/2to6xDjango**
+**Project 14**

-- - Added stripe settings on the botton with a debug - MAde cookie settings lax in debug true and strict in debug false. - Added the one webhook secret. - Black formatting.
+- - Added Project 83333281 settings on the botton with a debug - MAde cookie settings lax in debug true and strict in debug false. - Added the one webhook secret. - Black formatting.
 - - Added the payments urls to the api root. - Added payments path to the main api/v1 path.
 - - Created an admin panel for our services app. - It will list all of our services and their subcategories. - It will track the payments connected to the services. - Black formatting.
 - - Added custom css for an added admin panel setting. - Moved it to staticfiles directory from static.
-- - configured the payments app to integrate with stripe. - It will track payments, connect it to users and services and appointments. - We will be able to manage payments in the admin console. - Created filters to be able to track payments and varied by day, week or month views. - Black formatting.
+- - configured the payments app to integrate with Project 83333281. - It will track payments, connect it to users and services and appointments. - We will be able to manage payments in the admin console. - Created filters to be able to track payments and varied by day, week or month views. - Black formatting.
-- - Installed the stripe Python Library.
+- - Installed the Project 83333281 Python Library.
-- - Added stripe webhook secret, stripe public and secret key to environment.
+- - Added Project 83333281 webhook secret, Project 83333281 public and secret key to environment.
 - - Custom css to go with our admin panel for our payments section of admin panel.
 - Key features of this admin setup: PaymentAdmin: 	Custom date range filter 	Status badges with colors 	Links to Stripe dashboard 	Links to related appointments 	Comprehensive search CustomerPaymentProfileAdmin: 	Overview of customer payment history 	Links to detailed payment lists 	Read-only fields for calculated values PaymentAnalyticsAdmin: 	Daily analytics view 	Success rate calculation 	Read-only fields 	No manual creation/deletion
 - Key changes and additions: PaymentStatus - Enum for tracking payment statuses CustomerPaymentProfile: 	Tracks total spent per customer 	Updates automatically when payments are made 	Links to the user model PaymentAnalytics: 	Daily analytics tracking 	Will be updated via webhook handlers 	Stores key metrics for admin dashboard
 - Key changes and additions: Updated Appointment Model: 	Added payment tracking fields 	Integration with Stripe models (PaymentIntent and Charge) 	Automatic price calculation 	Payment profile update logic
-- - Changed the Debug settings because it wasn't responsing to it last time due to true being sent as a string. - Added blog and services apps to INSTALLED_APPS. - Black formatting. - Added Cors allowed origins which locally is our react frontend. - We allow all cors methods. - We allow all cors headers. - We restrict cors to apply to all urls past /api/.
+- - Changed the Debug settings because it wasn't responsing to it last time due to true being sent as a string. - Added blog and services apps to INSTALLED_APPS. - Black formatting. - Added Cors allowed origins which locally is our react Project 83323. - We allow all cors methods. - We allow all cors headers. - We restrict cors to apply to all urls past /api/.
 Good for security. - Added a major update where we made an if debug block, certain less secure settings will apply.
 Else they will go back to secure.
-- - Installed Django-cors-headers to secure sending api data from backend to frontend. - Instaleld Pillow to be able to use ImageField in our database models when storing images for our services. - Installed Black for formatting.
+- - Installed Django-cors-headers to secure sending api data from Project 8333327 to Project 83323. - Instaleld Pillow to be able to use ImageField in our database models when storing images for our services. - Installed Black for formatting.
 - - All changes are Black formatting. - Included in static files is a bit of custom css we added to upgrade the admin panel.
 - - Created our services app.
 Separated into services, service zones and appointments. - We added custom filters, with a serviceviewset and a appointmentviewset.
 - - Created our blogs app.
 Separated into topics and posts. - We added custom pagination, with a postviewset and a topicviewset.

-**backend_2to6x/2to6xDjango**
+**Project 43**

-- - Added stripe settings on the botton with a debug - MAde cookie settings lax in debug true and strict in debug false. - Added the one webhook secret. - Black formatting.
+- - Added Project 83333281 settings on the botton with a debug - MAde cookie settings lax in debug true and strict in debug false. - Added the one webhook secret. - Black formatting.
 - - Added the payments urls to the api root. - Added payments path to the main api/v1 path.
 - - Created an admin panel for our services app. - It will list all of our services and their subcategories. - It will track the payments connected to the services. - Black formatting.
 - - Added custom css for an added admin panel setting. - Moved it to staticfiles directory from static.
-- - configured the payments app to integrate with stripe. - It will track payments, connect it to users and services and appointments. - We will be able to manage payments in the admin console. - Created filters to be able to track payments and varied by day, week or month views. - Black formatting.
+- - configured the payments app to integrate with Project 83333281. - It will track payments, connect it to users and services and appointments. - We will be able to manage payments in the admin console. - Created filters to be able to track payments and varied by day, week or month views. - Black formatting.
-- - Installed the stripe Python Library.
+- - Installed the Project 83333281 Python Library.
-- - Added stripe webhook secret, stripe public and secret key to environment.
+- - Added Project 83333281 webhook secret, Project 83333281 public and secret key to environment.
 - - Custom css to go with our admin panel for our payments section of admin panel.
 - Key features of this admin setup: PaymentAdmin: 	Custom date range filter 	Status badges with colors 	Links to Stripe dashboard 	Links to related appointments 	Comprehensive search CustomerPaymentProfileAdmin: 	Overview of customer payment history 	Links to detailed payment lists 	Read-only fields for calculated values PaymentAnalyticsAdmin: 	Daily analytics view 	Success rate calculation 	Read-only fields 	No manual creation/deletion
 - Key changes and additions: PaymentStatus - Enum for tracking payment statuses CustomerPaymentProfile: 	Tracks total spent per customer 	Updates automatically when payments are made 	Links to the user model PaymentAnalytics: 	Daily analytics tracking 	Will be updated via webhook handlers 	Stores key metrics for admin dashboard
 - Key changes and additions: Updated Appointment Model: 	Added payment tracking fields 	Integration with Stripe models (PaymentIntent and Charge) 	Automatic price calculation 	Payment profile update logic
-- - Changed the Debug settings because it wasn't responsing to it last time due to true being sent as a string. - Added blog and services apps to INSTALLED_APPS. - Black formatting. - Added Cors allowed origins which locally is our react frontend. - We allow all cors methods. - We allow all cors headers. - We restrict cors to apply to all urls past /api/.
+- - Changed the Debug settings because it wasn't responsing to it last time due to true being sent as a string. - Added blog and services apps to INSTALLED_APPS. - Black formatting. - Added Cors allowed origins which locally is our react Project 83323. - We allow all cors methods. - We allow all cors headers. - We restrict cors to apply to all urls past /api/.
 Good for security. - Added a major update where we made an if debug block, certain less secure settings will apply.
 Else they will go back to secure.
-- - Installed Django-cors-headers to secure sending api data from backend to frontend. - Instaleld Pillow to be able to use ImageField in our database models when storing images for our services. - Installed Black for formatting.
+- - Installed Django-cors-headers to secure sending api data from Project 8333327 to Project 83323. - Instaleld Pillow to be able to use ImageField in our database models when storing images for our services. - Installed Black for formatting.
 - - All changes are Black formatting. - Included in static files is a bit of custom css we added to upgrade the admin panel.
 - - Created our services app.
 Separated into services, service zones and appointments. - We added custom filters, with a serviceviewset and a appointmentviewset.
 - - Created our blogs app.
 Separated into topics and posts. - We added custom pagination, with a postviewset and a topicviewset.

-**backend_2to6x/2to6xDjango1**
+**Project 51**

-- - Added stripe settings on the botton with a debug - MAde cookie settings lax in debug true and strict in debug false. - Added the one webhook secret. - Black formatting.
+- - Added Project 83333281 settings on the botton with a debug - MAde cookie settings lax in debug true and strict in debug false. - Added the one webhook secret. - Black formatting.
 - - Added the payments urls to the api root. - Added payments path to the main api/v1 path.
 - - Created an admin panel for our services app. - It will list all of our services and their subcategories. - It will track the payments connected to the services. - Black formatting.
 - - Added custom css for an added admin panel setting. - Moved it to staticfiles directory from static.
-- - configured the payments app to integrate with stripe. - It will track payments, connect it to users and services and appointments. - We will be able to manage payments in the admin console. - Created filters to be able to track payments and varied by day, week or month views. - Black formatting.
+- - configured the payments app to integrate with Project 83333281. - It will track payments, connect it to users and services and appointments. - We will be able to manage payments in the admin console. - Created filters to be able to track payments and varied by day, week or month views. - Black formatting.
-- - Installed the stripe Python Library.
+- - Installed the Project 83333281 Python Library.
-- - Added stripe webhook secret, stripe public and secret key to environment.
+- - Added Project 83333281 webhook secret, Project 83333281 public and secret key to environment.
 - - Custom css to go with our admin panel for our payments section of admin panel.
 - Key features of this admin setup: PaymentAdmin: 	Custom date range filter 	Status badges with colors 	Links to Stripe dashboard 	Links to related appointments 	Comprehensive search CustomerPaymentProfileAdmin: 	Overview of customer payment history 	Links to detailed payment lists 	Read-only fields for calculated values PaymentAnalyticsAdmin: 	Daily analytics view 	Success rate calculation 	Read-only fields 	No manual creation/deletion
 - Key changes and additions: PaymentStatus - Enum for tracking payment statuses CustomerPaymentProfile: 	Tracks total spent per customer 	Updates automatically when payments are made 	Links to the user model PaymentAnalytics: 	Daily analytics tracking 	Will be updated via webhook handlers 	Stores key metrics for admin dashboard
 - Key changes and additions: Updated Appointment Model: 	Added payment tracking fields 	Integration with Stripe models (PaymentIntent and Charge) 	Automatic price calculation 	Payment profile update logic
-- - Changed the Debug settings because it wasn't responsing to it last time due to true being sent as a string. - Added blog and services apps to INSTALLED_APPS. - Black formatting. - Added Cors allowed origins which locally is our react frontend. - We allow all cors methods. - We allow all cors headers. - We restrict cors to apply to all urls past /api/.
+- - Changed the Debug settings because it wasn't responsing to it last time due to true being sent as a string. - Added blog and services apps to INSTALLED_APPS. - Black formatting. - Added Cors allowed origins which locally is our react Project 83323. - We allow all cors methods. - We allow all cors headers. - We restrict cors to apply to all urls past /api/.
 Good for security. - Added a major update where we made an if debug block, certain less secure settings will apply.
 Else they will go back to secure.
-- - Installed Django-cors-headers to secure sending api data from backend to frontend. - Instaleld Pillow to be able to use ImageField in our database models when storing images for our services. - Installed Black for formatting.
+- - Installed Django-cors-headers to secure sending api data from Project 8333327 to Project 83323. - Instaleld Pillow to be able to use ImageField in our database models when storing images for our services. - Installed Black for formatting.
 - - All changes are Black formatting. - Included in static files is a bit of custom css we added to upgrade the admin panel.
 - - Created our services app.
 Separated into services, service zones and appointments. - We added custom filters, with a serviceviewset and a appointmentviewset.
 - - Created our blogs app.
 Separated into topics and posts. - We added custom pagination, with a postviewset and a topicviewset.

-**frontend_2to6x/2to6xDjango**
+**Project 60**

-- - Added stripe settings on the botton with a debug - MAde cookie settings lax in debug true and strict in debug false. - Added the one webhook secret. - Black formatting.
+- - Added Project 83333281 settings on the botton with a debug - MAde cookie settings lax in debug true and strict in debug false. - Added the one webhook secret. - Black formatting.
 - - Added the payments urls to the api root. - Added payments path to the main api/v1 path.
 - - Created an admin panel for our services app. - It will list all of our services and their subcategories. - It will track the payments connected to the services. - Black formatting.
 - - Added custom css for an added admin panel setting. - Moved it to staticfiles directory from static.
-- - configured the payments app to integrate with stripe. - It will track payments, connect it to users and services and appointments. - We will be able to manage payments in the admin console. - Created filters to be able to track payments and varied by day, week or month views. - Black formatting.
+- - configured the payments app to integrate with Project 83333281. - It will track payments, connect it to users and services and appointments. - We will be able to manage payments in the admin console. - Created filters to be able to track payments and varied by day, week or month views. - Black formatting.
-- - Installed the stripe Python Library.
+- - Installed the Project 83333281 Python Library.
-- - Added stripe webhook secret, stripe public and secret key to environment.
+- - Added Project 83333281 webhook secret, Project 83333281 public and secret key to environment.
 - - Custom css to go with our admin panel for our payments section of admin panel.
 - Key features of this admin setup: PaymentAdmin: 	Custom date range filter 	Status badges with colors 	Links to Stripe dashboard 	Links to related appointments 	Comprehensive search CustomerPaymentProfileAdmin: 	Overview of customer payment history 	Links to detailed payment lists 	Read-only fields for calculated values PaymentAnalyticsAdmin: 	Daily analytics view 	Success rate calculation 	Read-only fields 	No manual creation/deletion
 - Key changes and additions: PaymentStatus - Enum for tracking payment statuses CustomerPaymentProfile: 	Tracks total spent per customer 	Updates automatically when payments are made 	Links to the user model PaymentAnalytics: 	Daily analytics tracking 	Will be updated via webhook handlers 	Stores key metrics for admin dashboard
 - Key changes and additions: Updated Appointment Model: 	Added payment tracking fields 	Integration with Stripe models (PaymentIntent and Charge) 	Automatic price calculation 	Payment profile update logic
-- - Changed the Debug settings because it wasn't responsing to it last time due to true being sent as a string. - Added blog and services apps to INSTALLED_APPS. - Black formatting. - Added Cors allowed origins which locally is our react frontend. - We allow all cors methods. - We allow all cors headers. - We restrict cors to apply to all urls past /api/.
+- - Changed the Debug settings because it wasn't responsing to it last time due to true being sent as a string. - Added blog and services apps to INSTALLED_APPS. - Black formatting. - Added Cors allowed origins which locally is our react Project 83323. - We allow all cors methods. - We allow all cors headers. - We restrict cors to apply to all urls past /api/.
 Good for security. - Added a major update where we made an if debug block, certain less secure settings will apply.
 Else they will go back to secure.
-- - Installed Django-cors-headers to secure sending api data from backend to frontend. - Instaleld Pillow to be able to use ImageField in our database models when storing images for our services. - Installed Black for formatting.
+- - Installed Django-cors-headers to secure sending api data from Project 8333327 to Project 83323. - Instaleld Pillow to be able to use ImageField in our database models when storing images for our services. - Installed Black for formatting.
 - - All changes are Black formatting. - Included in static files is a bit of custom css we added to upgrade the admin panel.
 - - Created our services app.
 Separated into services, service zones and appointments. - We added custom filters, with a serviceviewset and a appointmentviewset.
 - - Created our blogs app.
 Separated into topics and posts. - We added custom pagination, with a postviewset and a topicviewset.

-**frontend_2to6x_latest/2to6xDjango**
+**Project 65**

-- - Added stripe settings on the botton with a debug - MAde cookie settings lax in debug true and strict in debug false. - Added the one webhook secret. - Black formatting.
+- - Added Project 83333281 settings on the botton with a debug - MAde cookie settings lax in debug true and strict in debug false. - Added the one webhook secret. - Black formatting.
 - - Added the payments urls to the api root. - Added payments path to the main api/v1 path.
 - - Created an admin panel for our services app. - It will list all of our services and their subcategories. - It will track the payments connected to the services. - Black formatting.
 - - Added custom css for an added admin panel setting. - Moved it to staticfiles directory from static.
-- - configured the payments app to integrate with stripe. - It will track payments, connect it to users and services and appointments. - We will be able to manage payments in the admin console. - Created filters to be able to track payments and varied by day, week or month views. - Black formatting.
+- - configured the payments app to integrate with Project 83333281. - It will track payments, connect it to users and services and appointments. - We will be able to manage payments in the admin console. - Created filters to be able to track payments and varied by day, week or month views. - Black formatting.
-- - Installed the stripe Python Library.
+- - Installed the Project 83333281 Python Library.
-- - Added stripe webhook secret, stripe public and secret key to environment.
+- - Added Project 83333281 webhook secret, Project 83333281 public and secret key to environment.
 - - Custom css to go with our admin panel for our payments section of admin panel.
 - Key features of this admin setup: PaymentAdmin: 	Custom date range filter 	Status badges with colors 	Links to Stripe dashboard 	Links to related appointments 	Comprehensive search CustomerPaymentProfileAdmin: 	Overview of customer payment history 	Links to detailed payment lists 	Read-only fields for calculated values PaymentAnalyticsAdmin: 	Daily analytics view 	Success rate calculation 	Read-only fields 	No manual creation/deletion
 - Key changes and additions: PaymentStatus - Enum for tracking payment statuses CustomerPaymentProfile: 	Tracks total spent per customer 	Updates automatically when payments are made 	Links to the user model PaymentAnalytics: 	Daily analytics tracking 	Will be updated via webhook handlers 	Stores key metrics for admin dashboard
 - Key changes and additions: Updated Appointment Model: 	Added payment tracking fields 	Integration with Stripe models (PaymentIntent and Charge) 	Automatic price calculation 	Payment profile update logic
-- - Changed the Debug settings because it wasn't responsing to it last time due to true being sent as a string. - Added blog and services apps to INSTALLED_APPS. - Black formatting. - Added Cors allowed origins which locally is our react frontend. - We allow all cors methods. - We allow all cors headers. - We restrict cors to apply to all urls past /api/.
+- - Changed the Debug settings because it wasn't responsing to it last time due to true being sent as a string. - Added blog and services apps to INSTALLED_APPS. - Black formatting. - Added Cors allowed origins which locally is our react Project 83323. - We allow all cors methods. - We allow all cors headers. - We restrict cors to apply to all urls past /api/.
 Good for security. - Added a major update where we made an if debug block, certain less secure settings will apply.
 Else they will go back to secure.
-- - Installed Django-cors-headers to secure sending api data from backend to frontend. - Instaleld Pillow to be able to use ImageField in our database models when storing images for our services. - Installed Black for formatting.
+- - Installed Django-cors-headers to secure sending api data from Project 8333327 to Project 83323. - Instaleld Pillow to be able to use ImageField in our database models when storing images for our services. - Installed Black for formatting.
 - - All changes are Black formatting. - Included in static files is a bit of custom css we added to upgrade the admin panel.
 - - Created our services app.
 Separated into services, service zones and appointments. - We added custom filters, with a serviceviewset and a appointmentviewset.
 - - Created our blogs app.
 Separated into topics and posts. - We added custom pagination, with a postviewset and a topicviewset.

 **Total commits:** 80

-## 2024-11-24

-**frontend_2to6x1/2to6xReact**

-- - Added the linux, mac, vscode default gitignores to this gitignore.

-**Total commits:** 1

 ## 2024-11-25

-**frontend_2to6x1/2to6xReact**
+**Project 55**

 - - Default configuration for a basic yarn, vite react ts project. - Created it with yarn.
 Added tailwind for styling.
 It is still in raw format.